juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 [Check CSI Node](./troubleshooting.md#check-csi-node) to debug and troubleshoot.

-## Mount Pod failure
+## Mount Pod failure {#mount-pod-error}

+JuiceFS Client runs inside the mount pod and there's a variety of possible causes for error, this section covers some of the more frequently seen problems.

-One of the most seen problems is mount pod stuck at `Pending` state, causing application pod to stuck as well at `ContainerCreating` state.
+**Mount pod stuck at `Pending` state, causing application pod to be stuck as well at `ContainerCreating` state**

 When this happens, [Check mount pod events](./troubleshooting.md#check-mount-pod) to debug.
-Also, `Pending` state usually indicates problem with resource allocation.
+Note that `Pending` state usually indicates problem with resource allocation.

 In addition, when kubelet enables the preemption, the mount pod may preempt application resources after startup, resulting in repeated creation and destruction of both the mount pod and the application pod, with the mount pod event saying: